- What assumptions guide the P.I. Program?

 Why is the workshop 3 days?
 (Back to Top)

-Each day is dedicated to a different fundamental aim: Promoting thinking patterns that support ethical research; fostering ethical decision-making skills; developing personalized management plans to support professionalism after leaving the RePAIR program; and assessment.
+Each day is dedicated to a different fundamental aim: Promoting thinking patterns that support ethical research; fostering ethical decision-making skills; developing personalized management plans to support professionalism after leaving the P.I.
+Program; and assessment.
 We could not achieve these aims in less time.
 This timeframe is fairly typical of professional remediation programs.

 Who should pay course fees?
 (Back to Top)

-We encourage institutions to establish partnerships, which make course fees very reasonable for individuals or departments.
 We expect that different institutions will cover course fees in different ways, for example, using faculty travel funds, indirect cost (F&A) funds, or departmental funds.
-Some institutions may require participants to cover their own costs as policies allow.
+Some institutions may require participants to cover their own costs as their policies allow.

-How does an individual sign up for a RePAIR course?
+How does an individual sign up for a P.I.
+Program course?
 (Back to Top)

 Are Continuing Medical Education credits available?
 (Back to Top)